 Starting the unit requires 24-volt battery current.
-Use four 12-volt (see Specification section) batteries for normal installation.
-Connect each starter motor to two 12 volt batteries connected in series (negative (-) post of first battery connected to positive (+) post of second battery) (Figure 5-5).
-Keep the cross over cables in place on the motor terminals.
-The crossover cables allow the motors to draw from both sets of batteries to equalize the cranking work if one set of batteries is weaker than the other.
+Use two 12-volt (see Specification section) batteries for normal installation.
+Connect the batteries in series (negative post of the first battery to the positive post of the second battery) as shown on Figure 5-6.
 A battery rack and battery cables are included.
 Increase the cable size if batteries are located remotely from the generator set.
 Service the batteries as necessary.
 Infrequent use (as in emergency standby service) can allow the batteries to discharge to the point where they will not start the generator set.
 If an automatic transfer switch is not used or is installed without a built-in charge circuit, connect a float charger to the batteries to avoid discharge problems.